The Strat: Attractions

 A previous ride, a roller coaster called the High Roller, opened with the resort in 1996.
 It rode around the top of the tower pod.
 It closed on December 30, 2005, and was dismantled.
 The ride was considered underwhelming and was poorly received in comparison to the other rides.
 However, it was a financial success and attracted nearly 4 million riders by the time of its closure.
 At 909 ft, it was the second highest ride in the world and the highest roller coaster.

 Strat-O-Fair, a 17000 sqft midway themed after the 1963 World's fair, opened at the base of the tower in June 2000.
 Among its attractions were bumper cars and a Ferris wheel, measuring 45 feet in diameter.

+In 2024, the Strat opened Atomic Golf, a four-story 100000 sqft golf entertainment facility.
+The project, which cost $75 million, includes 103 hitting bays and several bars.
+It was built on seven acres – located directly north of the resort – that were leased out to developer Flite Golf & Entertainment.